Dr Alan Dow, Chair, NHS Tameside and Glossop Clinical Commissioning Group

 He is a founder member of the Family Doctor Association and adviser to FDA National Council.

-Michael McCourt, Chief Officer, Manchester LCO
+Michael McCourt, Chief Executive, Manchester LCO

 Michael qualified as a mental health nurse in 1988 and has worked clinically and as a leader in health and social care settings in Yorkshire, Wales and London.
 For the last 16 years he has been working in Greater Manchester.